 Perhaps the most impressive feature here is the noise-cancellation, the intensity of which can be adjusted to suit your surroundings.
 There's also an Atmospheric Pressure Optimiser (which boosts the noise cancellation when you're flying), plus intuitive touchpad controls and Sony's Headphones Control app.

-They've since been replaced by the XM4 at the top of this list, but that should mean they can be snapped up at a bargain price.
+They've since been replaced by the XM4 and XM5 (both further up this list), but that should mean they can be snapped up at a bargain price.

 Read the full Sony WH-1000XM3 review

 Apple's second-generation AirPods sound much better than the originals and pack in plenty of features including better pairing, which makes switching connections between Apple devices effortless.
 And since they've been succeeded by the AirPods 3, they're available at a reduced price.

 These Bluetooth 5.0 buds are powered by Apple's H1 chip, so call quality is clear and connectivity solid.
 The improved audio quality makes for a sophisticated, musical sound that benefits from a neutral sonic balance.